osiclang/compiler/commands.md

 ## print (Object)
 Presentation of a variable or string.
-Concatination or operations must be enclosed!
+Concatenation or operations must be enclosed with parentheses.
 ```sh
 char h="h";
 print "hello";